-Emergency Medical Services (EMS) Resource Hospital - The NCH EMS System was founded in 1972 by Stanley M. Zydlo, MD, FACEP who worked with the Illinois Department of Public Health Division of EMS (IDPH) to create the program for Illinois.
-EMS Systems are led by Resource Hospitals.
-Through their EMS Medical Director, they assume responsibility for the entire program, including the clinical aspects, operations and education programs.
-As the state's first Resource Hospital, NCH has long been a leader in EMS planning, education, and operation.
-The NCH EMS System includes 24 EMS Agencies and more than 1500 paramedics, Emergency Medical Technicians, pre-hospital registered nurses and Emergency Medical Responders.
-The receipt, management and disposition of requests for EMS responses are handled by Public Service Answering Points (Dispatch Centers) who employ specially educated and credentialed Emergency Medical Dispatchers.
-NCH collaborates with five Associate Hospitals that employ Emergency Communication Registered Nurses who provide online medical control to EMS personnel.
-The System covers ~440 square miles extending from Mount Prospect to Hoffman Estates and Wauconda to Bloomingdale.
-It serves a population exceeding one million persons, 24 hours a day, every day of the year and responded to over 83,280 calls in 2022.
-The System cares for persons of all ages and respects their rights without regard to age, race, ethnicity, national origin, religion, culture, language, physical or behavioral health disability, socioeconomic status, sex, sexual orientation, gender identity or expression, or any other status, protected by and consistent with applicable laws.
-EMS educators are responsible for facilitating entry level course offerings and continuing education for each discipline.
-The EMT and paramedic courses are affiliated with Harper College and hold multiple accreditations.
-The programs consistently meet or exceed outcomes measures for student enrollment, attrition, pass rates on national exams, employment, and satisfaction.
-Over 95 continuing education classes are held monthly for System personnel.
+Emergency Medical Services (EMS) Resource Hospital - The Northwest Community EMS System was founded in 1972 by Stanley M. Zydlo, MD, FACEP, in collaboration with the Illinois Department of Public Health Division of EMS (IDPH).
+This partnership helped create what is now known as EMS Services for Illinois.
+EMS Systems are led by Resource Hospitals, which oversee the entire program, including the clinical, operational, educational, credentialing, quality management, data reporting, finance and resource utilization.
+Under the leadership of Dr. Matthew T. Jordan, the current EMS Medical Director, NCH serves as Illinois' first Resource Hospital and has been a leader in EMS both nationally and internationally.
+The Northwest Community (NWC) EMS System includes 22 EMS Agencies and over 1,500 paramedics, Emergency Medical Technicians, Pre-Hospital Registered Nurses and Emergency Medical Responders.
+EMS requests are managed by Public Service Answering Points (Dispatch Centers), staffed by specially educated and credentialed Emergency Medical Dispatchers.
+NCH collaborates with five Associate Hospitals, which employ Emergency Communication Registered Nurses to provide online medical control to EMS personnel.
+The System covers approximately 440 square miles, from Mount Prospect to Hoffman Estates and Wauconda to Bloomingdale, serving over one million people 24/7/365 and responding to over 90,000 calls in 2023.
+The System cares for individuals of all ages and respects their rights regardless of age, race, ethnicity, national origin, religion, culture, language, physical or behavioral health disability, socioeconomic status, sex, sexual orientation, gender identity or expression, or any other protected status, in accordance with applicable laws.
+EMS educators facilitate entry-level courses and continuing education for each discipline.
+The EMT and paramedic courses are affiliated with Harper College and hold multiple accreditations, consistently meeting or exceeding outcomes for student enrollment, attrition, national exam pass rates, employment and satisfaction.
+Over 100 two-hour continuing education classes are held 10 months per year for System personnel in the ambulance quarters, ensuring best practice, evidence-based care.